Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Auxiliary estimates

-Firstly, we note that the spectrum of $\Lambda_v^V$ (which can be termed as the Steklov spectrum of the sloshing problem pertaining to $A_0^{(v)}$, see \cite{Levitin_et_al2018}) is discrete and accumulates to negative infinity.
+First, we note that the spectrum of $\Lambda_v^V$ (which can be termed as the Steklov spectrum of the sloshing problem pertaining to $A_0^{(v)}$, see \cite{Levitin_et_al2018}) is discrete and accumulates to negative infinity.
 The point $\lambda_1=0$ is the least (by absolute value) Steklov eigenvalue with $\psi_v=|\Gamma^{\e}_v|^{-1/2} \pmb 1|_{\Gamma^{\e}_v}$ being the corresponding eigenvector.
-For the second eigenvalue $\lambda_2$ one has by scaling, see, e.g., \cite{Agranovich} and references therein: \begin{lemma} \end{lemma}
+For the second eigenvalue $\lambda_2$ one has the following estimate, see, e.g., \cite{Agranovich} and references therein. \begin{lemma} There exists $C>0$ such that $ |\lambda_2|\ge C \e^{-1}. $ \end{lemma}

 Introduce the $N$-dimensional orthogonal projection